 The narrator begins working as a Handmaid to a Commander and gradually becomes more involved with him, while also trying to find her way into the resistance and battling with flashbacks from her past.

-The narrator's secret relationship with the Commander switches from being about to Scrabble to being about sex.
-When she's with him she runs into an old friend, Moira, whose experience shows that their society is tough on all women at that point.
+The narrator's secret relationship with the Commander switches from being about Scrabble to being about sex.
+When she's with him at Jezebel's she runs into an old friend, Moira, whose experience shows that their society is tough on all women at that point.
 She also begins having sex with the house chauffeur, Nick.

 The narrator has to attend a Salvaging (execution), where her friend Ofglen, also in the resistance, is compromised.
 Ofglen disappears and the narrator learns that she killed herself.
 The narrator realizes that she too may be in danger.
 We learn that the Commander's Wife has found out about the narrator and the Commander.
-The narrator is waiting for the axe to fall when some men, dressed as government agents, come to arrest her.
+The narrator is waiting for the axe to fall when some men dressed as government agents come to arrest her.
 Nick says they're from the resistance, but who knows?
 The narrator goes with them and we never find out what happens to her.